Analyzing ADCP Data with MHKiT

 [12]:

-Now that the data has been cleaned, the next step is to rotate the velocity data into true East, North, Up coordinates.
+After cleaning the data, the next step is to rotate the velocity data into accurate East, North, Up (ENU) coordinates.

-ADCPs use an internal compass or magnetometer to determine magnetic ENU directions.
-The set_declination function takes the user supplied magnetic declination (which can be looked up online for specific coordinates) and adjusts the velocity data accordingly.
+ADCPs utilize an internal compass or magnetometer to determine magnetic ENU directions.
+You can use the set_declination function to adjust the velocity data according to the magnetic declination specific to your geographical coordinates.
+This declination can be looked up online for specific coordinates.

-Instruments save vector data in the coordinate system specified in the deployment configuration file.
-To make the data useful, it must be rotated through coordinate systems (“beam”<->”inst”<->”earth”<->”principal”), done through the rotate2 function.
-If the “earth” (ENU) coordinate system is specified, DOLfYN will automatically rotate the dataset through the necessary coordinate systems to get there.
-The inplace set as true will alter the input dataset “in place”, a.k.a. it not create a new dataset.
+Instruments save vector data in the coordinate system defined in the deployment configuration file.
+To make this data meaningful, it must be transformed through various coordinate systems (“beam”<->”inst”<->”earth”<->”principal”).
+This transformation is accomplished using the rotate2 function.
+If the “earth” (ENU) coordinate system is specified, DOLfYN will automatically rotate the dataset through the required coordinate systems to reach the “earth” coordinates.
+Setting inplace to true will modify the input dataset directly, meaning it will not create a new dataset.

-Because this ADCP data was already in the “earth” coordinate system, rotate2 will return the input dataset. set_declination will run correctly no matter the coordinate system.
+In this case, since the ADCP data is already in the “earth” coordinate system, the rotate2 function will return the input dataset without modifications.
+The set_declination function will work no matter the coordinate system.

 [13]: